 - Tenable Nessus Professional A vulnerability scanner that protects the configurations of network devices to keep them hardened to attack.
 Available for Windows, Linux, Mac OS, and Free BSD.

 Many companies manufacture routers and switches for large networks, but one of the most popular manufacturer is Cisco.

 This is why in this article, we’ll Review the tools and software needed for monitoring Cisco products, including but not limited to Routers, Cisco ASA, Firewalls and Layer 3 Switches.

 Related Post: Best Router Monitoring Software

-Here’s the Best Cisco Monitoring Tools and Software of 2021:
+Here’s the Best Cisco Monitoring Tools and Software:

 There are many products that monitor Cisco devices and we’ll look into some of the best ones.

 SolarWinds, one of the leaders in the area of network monitoring, offers a product for monitoring the health of Cisco ASA devices.
 In general, Cisco ASA devices deliver enterprise-class firewall capabilities, intrusion detection systems and integrated VPN and Unified Communications capabilities.

 SolarWinds Network Insight comes with the following features: